 Call or visit your local DCS office.
-Get and fill out:
+Get and fill out these:

 Give DCS the completed forms, with proof of your income (paystubs, income tax return forms, benefits statements).
 DCS will contact the other parent and review your order to determine whether they will modify it for you.
 Our publication How to Ask DCS to Review Your Child Support Case for Modification has more information.
 Or call your DCS office or check their website: http://www1.dshs.wa.gov/dcs.

-Generally, a motion for adjustment will be quicker than a petition for modification.
+Generally, a motion to adjust will be quicker than a petition to modify.
 It may take a month or less.

 The amount of notice you must give the other parent for a Motion for Adjustment will depend on the local rules of the county where you are filing the motion.
 In most counties, you must give the other parties at least five court days' notice.
 In some counties, it is at least fourteen days.
 Ask the court clerk or facilitator.
 (Court days are Monday through Friday and are not legal holidays.)
 If you serve the other parent with your motion by mail, you must add at least three days for mailing (or more, if the third day would be a Sunday or legal holiday).

-How long it will take to fill out a Petition for Modification will depend on:
+How long it will take to fill out a Petition to Modify Child Support Order will depend on:

-If the other parent lives in Washington, s/he has twenty days after service to respond to your petition.
-If the other parent lives outside of Washington, or you serve him/her by publication, s/he has 60 days to respond.
-If you serve the other parent by publication, s/he has 90 days to respond.
-If s/he does not respond in time, you may ask the court to enter final orders by default and your case will be finished.
+A parent who lives in Washington has twenty days after service to respond to your petition.
+A parent who lives outside Washington, or is served by mail has 60 days to respond.
+A parent served by publication has 90 days to respond.
+If s/he does not respond in time, you may ask the court to enter final orders by default and your case will be final.

-If the other parent responds, how long it will take to finish your case will depend.
+If the other parent responds, how long it will take to finalize your case will vary.
 In some counties, the court will give you a trial date at the start of the case.
 In others, you must file a request for the court to set a trial date after the other parent has filed a response.
-In some counties, you will have to go through arbitration.
+You may have to go through arbitration.
 You can only ask for a trial if you disagree with the arbitrator's decision.
-A petition for modification may take two to three months to finish.
+A petition to modify a child support order may take two to three months to finalize.

 The court decides child support modification trials by affidavit.
-The court reads the pleadings and other papers you and the other parent file with the court.
+The court reads the pleadings and other papers you and the other parent have filed.
 The court will not swear in witnesses or let people testify.
 If you need testimony at your trial, you must file a motion asking the court to allow testimony.
 You must make the motion within ten days after getting the notice of hearing.

 All parts of the order about child support will automatically end if you later (re-)marry the other parent.

-To start a motion for adjustment, get our packet called Filing a Motion for Adjustment of Child Support.
+To start a motion for adjustment, get our packet called Filing a Motion to Adjust a Child Support Order.

-If you have been served with a motion for adjustment, get our packet called Responding to a Motion for Adjustment of Child Support.
+If you have been served with a motion for adjustment, get our packet called Responding to a Motion to Adjust a Child Support Order.

-To start a support modification, get our packets called Filing a Petition to Modify Your Child Support Court Order and Finishing the Modification of Your Child Support Court Order.
+To start a support modification, get our packets called Filing a Petition to Modify Your Child Support Court Order and Finalizing a Modification of Your Child Support Court Order.

-If you have been served with a support modification, get our packets called Responding to a Petition for Modification of Your Child Support Court Order and Finishing the Modification of your Child Support Court Order.
+If you have been served with a support modification, get our packets called Responding to a Petition to Modify Your Child Support Court Order and Finalizing a Modification of your Child Support Court Order.

-If your children have ever gotten public assistance (welfare), get our packet called How to Serve Papers on the State.
+If your children have ever gotten public assistance (welfare), get our packet called Serving Papers on the State.

-*Some counties have Family Law Facilitator's offices in the courthouse.
-Some family law facilitators have do-it-yourself packets on motions for adjustment and child support modifications that have the special rules and forms that county uses.
-Get your local Family Law Facilitator's packet instead of using our do-it-yourself packets.
-To find out if your county has a Family Law Facilitator, check with your court clerk, or look at the list on our website: www.washingtonlawhelp.org.
+*Some counties have family law facilitator's offices in the courthouse.
+Some family law facilitators have do-it-yourself packets on motions for adjustment and child support modifications with the special rules and forms that county uses.
+Get the facilitator's packet instead of using ours .
+To find out if your county has a family law facilitator, check with your court clerk, or look at the list on our website: www.washingtonlawhelp.org.

 Affidavit: A written statement made under oath and notarized by a Notary Public.
 Affidavits are no longer required in Washington.
 The courts now use Declarations. (see definition below.)